Council of Europe Youth policy

 Young people have their say

 For the Council of Europe, participation is about being able to take part in and influence decisions that impact our lives.
-For over 45 years, the youth sector has been giving youth organisations and governments an equal say in decision making on a range of programme priorities and activities.
+For over 45 years, the youth sector has been giving youth organisations and governments an equal say in decision making on programme priorities and activities.
 This approach is known as co-management.

 Support to member states